Applying to College? Here’s Your Stress-Free Guide to Filling Out the FAFSA

 3. Brace Yourself With FAFSA4caster

-Use the FAFSA4caster tool to get an early estimate of your federal financial aid.
+Use the FAFSA4caster, aka FAFSA Forecaster, tool to get an early estimate of your federal financial aid.
 The calculator doesn’t reflect your actual aid eligibility — you have to go through the full process for that — but you’ll answer the same types of questions as you will when you sit down to fill out the real deal.

-If you or your parents are unfamiliar with the process, using the FAFSA forecaster an easy way to get your feet wet without being afraid you’re going to mess something up.
+If you or your parents are unfamiliar with the FAFSA, this is an easy way to get your feet wet without being afraid you’re going to mess something up.

 4. Do the FAFSA on the Web Worksheet

-If this is your first FAFSA rodeo, the FAFSA on the Web Worksheet gives you a preview of the questions you’ll need to ask when you fill out the online form.
+If this is your first FAFSA rodeo, the FAFSA on the Web Worksheet gives you a preview of the questions you’ll need to answer when you fill out the online form.

 I recommend printing it out and doing the practice form in pencil.
 Then, have it handy when you do your online application, as the “notes” sections may help you navigate any tricky questions.